 2026 PEREGRINE WATCH SEASON

-Based on our experience, current scientific research and raptor protection strategies of conservation partners, the Preserve will continue applying a responsive management approach during the early breeding season to optimize successful eyrie (cliff nest) site selection.
+Based on our experience, current scientific research and raptor protection strategies of conservation partners, the Preserve will continue applying a responsive management approach during the peregrine falcon breeding season to optimize successful eyrie (cliff nest) site selection.

+Thank you to all our climbing partners and community for your support of the peregrines!
 We look forward to working together to enable another successful breeding season and help ensure the continued protection of these remarkable raptors.
-Once an eyrie is established, we will adjust the closure based on the line-of-sight approach that we typically use.
-This adjustment generally occurs in early spring.

 Based on our experience, current scientific research and raptor protection strategies of conservation partners, the Preserve will continue applying a responsive management approach each year during the early breeding season to optimize successful eyrie (cliff nest) site selection.
 Click here to learn more about peregrines on the Shawangunk Ridge.